Top 15 Tips To Assess Collectibles graphic

 Culturally Significant Example Art Deco

-Ask yourself if the item is related to an event(s) that profoundly affected a lot of people’s lives (i.e. Militaria).
+To Assess Collectibles, ask yourself if the item is related to an event(s) that profoundly affected a lot of people’s lives (i.e. Militaria).
 If the answer is yes, it is more valuable.

 Historically Significant Example Militaria

-Ultimately collectors want originals, not reproductions.
-Reproductions of original works that are produced by companies authorized to do so specify that they are reproductions.
-Reproductions can still be considered valuable but they are not as valuable as originals which are priced much higher.
+Some reproductions can still be considered valuable but they are not as valuable as originals which are priced much higher.

 Original vs Reproduction Example